6 reasons why everyone is trying to scam you right now

 Amid the darkness of the pandemic, it’s natural to crave a bit of good news.
 When that ray of sunshine comes in the form of a hopeful email offering up a significant other, a business lifeline, a share of a literal or figurative goldmine, resisting is hard.

 “Frankly, even in times that are not a public-health emergency, that’s just a constant running theme for lot of scams.
 This is your lucky day.
 It’s just human nature for that to be appealing to people.
 It may be in times of trouble, people are more susceptible to that,” Grant says.
-“The idea that you are somehow eligible or entitled or chosen to get a lot of money usually for little or no work and effort on your part is just really appealing to people and they want to believe.”
+“The idea that you are somehow eligible or entitled or chosen to get a lot of money usually for little or no work and effort on your part is just really appealing to people, and they want to believe.”

 She adds that plenty of studies have confirmed that the desire to believe overcomes any doubt or misgivings that people may have.
 That desire is so powerful and hard to deflect that even law enforcement sometimes has trouble convincing people that a scam is a scam.